fizzaahmed8/cherrypick/README.md

-# cheerypick
+# cherrypick

-This project is to analyse the data of resteraunt and get some interesting result, the language used are bascially R and Python.
+This project is to analyse the data of resteraunt and get some interesting result, the language used are bascially Python.

-It ends in 5/5/2017